akikoo/one-web-boilerplate/README.md

 Nowadays I prefer this framework to use RequireJS with an optimizer that manages dependencies in a much easier way.

-Another note: I prefer Sass preprocessor nowadays because it is more powerful (especially with Compass) and because it's actively maintained and developed.
+Another note: I prefer Sass preprocessor nowadays because it's more powerful (especially with Compass) and because it's actively maintained and developed.
-This unfortunately means that I'm not anymore actively maintaining the LESS files in this framework.
+This means that I'm not anymore actively maintaining the LESS files in this framework.
 Just wanted to let you know.
-However do let me know if you have any LESS issues that I can try to fix (I'd be more up for it if I knew someone out there was still using LESS with this framework...).
+However do let me know if you have any LESS issues so I can try to fix them (I'd be more up for it if I knew someone out there was still using LESS with this framework...).

 One more thing: you should obviously exclude /build/publish directory from version